Felony DUI Charges

 Joslyn Law Firm has been honing and evolving their ability to defend clients in the most professional and constructive manner, helping them bring a level of legal competency and professionalism that makes them an invaluable resource.
 Their dedication to providing excellent client service, along with their personal mission to protect individual rights and justice for all, makes the firm a strong option for you defense.

 Call (513) 339-6289 or send an online message to schedule a free and confidential consultation to go over your felony OVI charges with an attorney today.
-In addition to serving Columbus, Ohio and the rest of Franklin County, the firm also represents individuals and families throughout Pickaway County, Madison County, Fayette County, Union County, Delaware County, Licking County and Fairfield County.
+In addition to serving Cincinnati, Ohio and the rest of Hamilton County, the firm also represents individuals and families throughout Clermont County, Greene County, Fayette County, Warren County, Butler County, Franklin County and Clinton County.